The Tale of Peter Rabbit: Book

+Film

 In 1938, shortly after the success of Snow White and the Seven Dwarfs, Walt Disney became interested in making an animated film based on The Tale of Peter Rabbit.
 However, in a letter to a friend, Potter wrote that she refused Walt Disney's "scheme to film Peter Rabbit", saying, "I am not very hopeful about the result.
 They propose to use cartoons; it seems that a succession of figures can be joggled together to give an impression of motion.
 I don't think the pictures would be satisfactory...
 I am not troubling myself about it!"

 In 1935, the story was loosely adapted in the Merrie Melodies short film, Country Boy.
-It shows some modifications in relation to Beatrix Potter's original story, most notably the Rabbit family surname is changed to "Cottontail" and Peter having two brothers and a sister rather than 3 sisters.
+It shows some modifications in relation to Beatrix Potter's original story, most notably the Rabbit family surname is changed to "Cottontail" and Peter having two brothers and a sister rather than three sisters.
 In 1971, Peter Rabbit appeared as a character in the ballet film The Tales of Beatrix Potter.
 In late 1991, HBO aired an animated musical adaptation of The Tale of Peter Rabbit, narrated by Carol Burnett, as part of the network's Storybook Musicals series, which was later released to VHS by Family Home Entertainment under HBO licence.
 In 1992, the tale was adapted to animation again for the BBC anthology series, The World of Peter Rabbit and Friends, along with The Tale of Benjamin Bunny.
 In 2006, Peter Rabbit was heavily referenced in a biopic about Beatrix Potter entitled Miss Potter.
-In December 2012, a new CGI-animated children's TV series titled Peter Rabbit premiered on Nickelodeon, with a full series run beginning in February 2013.
+In December 2012, a new animated children's TV series titled Peter Rabbit premiered on Nickelodeon, with a full series run beginning in February 2013.

-In February 2018, a 3D live-action/CGI animated feature film titled Peter Rabbit, directed by Will Gluck, was released.
+In February 2018, a live-action/animated feature film titled Peter Rabbit, directed by Will Gluck, was released.
 Voice roles were played by James Corden, Daisy Ridley, Margot Robbie, and Elizabeth Debicki, and live action roles played by Domhnall Gleeson, Rose Byrne, and Sam Neill.
 A sequel was released in 2021.